Azad77/backup_hashnode/ckqfrhvsz0p8fgss19ccaev5k.md

 ## NaN values

-NaN - meaning Not a Number.
+NaN means "Not a Number".
 If we multiply a NaN value by another value, we get NaN.

-To calculate sum, we can use *np.nansum* instead of *np.sum* in order to find the sum and avoid NaN:
+To calculate the sum, we can use np.nansum instead of np.sum in order to find the sum and avoid NaN:

 ```python
 x = np.array([12,np.nan,31,56, 88, np.nan])